-To investigate the performance of the proposed shaped reward, different sets of experiments will be presented.
-We compare the performance of D{++} learners against those using the difference evaluation function signal and global evaluation signal.
-The experiments are performed in simulation and the robot policies are evaluated and learned offline.Generally, at every timestep, each robot uses the policy encoded by the neural network controller to determine two controls in the (x, y) directions.
-Each controller is an 8input, 9-hidden unit, 2-output fully connected feedforward neural network.
-These neural network controllers are randomly initialized.
-The weights are adjusted via the (CCEA) algorithm, explained in algorithm 2.
+To investigate the performance of D{++} learners, different experiments are presented and compared against agents trained using the difference evaluation function or global evaluation as learning signal.
+Generally, at every timestep, each robot uses a policy encoded by the neural network controller to determine two controls in the (x, y) directions.
+Each controller is an 8-input, 9-hidden unit, 2-output fully connected feed-forward neural network.
+The weights are adjusted via the (CCEA) algorithm, explained in Algorithm 2.
 The eight inputs are the state variables as defined in (4) and (5).
-The neural network output provides two values that lie in [0,1] and each of these are mapped to one of the two controls.
+The neural network output provides two values that lie in [0, 1] and each of these are mapped to one of the two controls.
 Each agent has a population of 15 policies, initialized using a normal distribution $\mathcal{N}(0, 1)$.

-In the following experiments, we first focus on the homogeneous multi-robot system for which the survey region is 30×30 units in size, containing a fixed number of randomly distributed POIs.
-Each POI requires a fixed number of simultaneous observations within its observation range, which is defined as $r{POI} = 4.0$.
+In the following experiments, the survey region is 30×30 units in size, containing 12 POIs and 10 agents.
+Each POI requires a fixed number of simultaneous observations within its observation range which is defined as $r{POI} = 4.0$.
+In the first experiment, each POI requires 3 simultaneous observations.
+In the second experiment, in order to analyze how the learning algorithm performs with tighter agent coupling, the number of required observations for each POI was doubled.
 The maximum allowable robot movement is defined as $d{max} = 1$ unit/timestep.
 In this problem, we assume full observability for the robot sensors.
-In future work, we will address partial observability and its effect on the performance of the proposed learning algorithm.

 VI.
-RESULTS: HOMOGENEOUS TEAMS
+RESULTS